jimdigriz/qemuie/README.md

 **N.B.** for Windows 10 you should 'Pause updates' otherwise the guest will spend its time at 100% cpu downloading updates for a VM destined for destruction.

-You should also download and install the [Windows Guest Tools](https://www.spice-space.org/download/windows/spice-guest-tools/spice-guest-tools-latest.exe).
-You can call `make spice-guest-tools-latest.exe`.
+You should also download and install the [Windows Guest Tools](https://www.spice-space.org/download.html#windows-binaries) (you can call `make spice-guest-tools-latest.exe` to do this for you).

 Other available targets can be found with `all` like so: